inductiva/inductiva/docs/explore_api/templating.md

 folder inside the root output directory.
 This mechanism is useful when the template directory contains template files for different simulation scenarios/stages but you want to keep the flexibility of selecting which scenario/stage to render.
-For example, in the following code snippet, we only render the `objects` subdirectory to `my_rendered_files/only_objects`:
+For example, in the following snippet, we only render the `objects` subdirectory to `my_rendered_files/only_objects`:

 ```python
 template_manager = ...